S-Temple/637Assignment3/seng637-a3-Team6.md

 ![Instruction coverage before changes](/media/RangeInstructionCoverageBefore.png)

-Instruction Coverage is more detailed then statement as the contains method shows 100% statement but 92.9% isntruction coverage.
-This is why we used Instruction coverage instead of line/statement coverage for the Range class.
-It will hopefully allow for improvement in futher sections of the assignment.
+Instruction Coverage is more detailed than a statement as the contains method shows 100% statement but 92.9% instruction coverage; this is why we used Instruction coverage instead of line/statement coverage for the Range class.
+It will hopefully allow for improvement in the next sections of the assignment.

 Branch coverage before changes
 ![Branch coverage before changes](/media/RangeBranchCoverageBefore.png)